supasuge/GrizzCTF2024-Official/Steganography/Wavy_Karate/writeup/WRITEUP.md

 This challenge provides the participant with the `.wav` file of the song: "https://www.youtube.com/watch?v=cLi05MF5X7Q".

-- **Update:** I am quiteupset as I had to replace the fire tunes provided with a short video="https://www.youtube.com/watch?v=k-fVjHzxKzo".
+- **Update:** I am quite upset as I had to replace the fire tunes provided with a short video="https://www.youtube.com/watch?v=k-fVjHzxKzo".
-  - The song was unsurprisingly large.
+  - The song was *unsurprisingly* large...
+Unlucky.

 To create this challenge, I provided the link of the song on youtube to: "https://y2down.cc/en/youtube-wav.html"